-Parties have been further requested to review and update their NIPs, as specified by a decision of the COP.
+Furthermore, Parties are required to review and update their NIPs in a manner specified by a decision of the COP.
 Among others the addition of chemicals to the Annexes is a factor that leads to the need to review and update the original NIP for a Party.
 Thus, most Parties to the Convention will have to review, update and submit their NIPs within two years of the date of entry into force of the amendments to the COP (August 2012).
-The SC was amended at the 5th meeting of the COP (April 2011) to include Endosulfan in Annex A, with specific exemptions.
-Hence, Endosulfan will also be covered.
+The Stockholm Convention was amended in April 2011 at the 5th meeting of the COP to include endosulfan in Annex A, with specific exemptions.
+Hence, endosulfan will also be covered by the proposed EA project.

-The NIP update process will enable the country to establish inventories of products and articles containing new POPs and to identify industrial processes where new POPs are employed or unintentionally produced.
-The NIP will be updated by engaging existing national coordination mechanism and capacities established during the development of the original NIP, including a National Steering Committee (NSC).
-Relevant ministries and stakeholders dealing with new POPs management will be involved (e.g. on electronic appliances).

-UNIDO will engage MATE as the national executing organization to provide services and perform the work agreed in a subcontract where Terms of Reference (TOR) will be prepared after project approval.
-MATE will nominate a high-level official as the chair of the National Sterring Committee (NSC).
-A National Project Coordinator (NPC) will be hired by MATE under the subcontract to perform the administration of the project on a national level.
-UNIDO will oversee the implementation and administration of the project through an assigned project manager.
+The NIP update process will enable Mongolia to establish inventories of products and articles containing new POPs and to identify industrial processes where new POPs are employed or unintentionally produced.
+The NIP update will build on existing national coordination mechanism and capacities established during the development of the original NIP.
+MoNET will remain as Executing Agency for the review and update of the NIP and will be strengthened, if necessary.
+A National Steering Committee (NSC), involving relevant ministries and stakeholders dealing with POPs management, was already established to develop the original NIP, and will be strengthened by involving additional stakeholders and experts on new POPs (e.g. on electronic appliances).
+UNIDO in agreement with the Government of Mongolia will be the implementing agency.
+UNIDO will engage MoNET as the national executing organization, to provide services and perform the work as agreed in a sub-contract where Terms of References (TORs) will be prepared after project approval.

-As the country has already gained some experience in conducting inventories and drafting action plans for the elimination of pesticides, PCBs, DDT and unintentionally produced POPs (uPOPs), thus the new POPs pesticides may to a large extent be managed similar to original POPs pesticides.
-However, new approaches are required to manage the industrial POPs chemicals such as polybrominated diphenyl ethers (PBDE) and PFOS, due to their global use in industrial processes, waste (especially electronic appliances) and recycling streams.
+Mongolia has already experience in conducting inventories and drafting action plans for elimination of pesticides, PCBs, DDT, and unintentionally produced POPs, thus the new POPs pesticides may to a large extent be managed similar to original POPs pesticides.
+However, new approaches are required to manage the industrial POPs chemicals such as brominated diphenyl ethers (BDE) and PFOS, due to their global use in industrial processes, products (especially electronic appliances) and recycling streams.
 For such chemicals, new inventory analyses such as supply chain, material flow and stakeholder analyses would be required to cope with the challenges of new POPs chemical risks posed by consumer products in use and in the market.
-The experience gained by the following projects will be used, if possible:
+Based on the inventory results, the identification and prioritization of new POPs will lead to new action plans and national policy proposals needed for implementing the updated NIP.